 Understandably, prospective clients want to know what their case is worth.
 But every amputation injury case is different.
 No two cases, even those with similar circumstances, will resolve for the same exact amount.
 The best way to determine your potential case value is to speak with an experienced California amputation injury attorney.

-When you hire GJEL Accident Attorneys, we will sit down with you and go over all the facts of your case.
+When you work with GJEL Amputation Attorney, we will sit down with you and go over all the facts of your case.
 Once we have a clear picture of your case, we can properly evaluate your losses and let you know what we feel your case is worth.
 Factors that will impact your case value include the following items.

 Amputations typically require extensive medical treatment with high bills.
 This may include emergency room visits, one or more surgeries, hospital stays, diagnostic tests, rehabilitation, prosthetics, home health care, and more.
 Future expected costs will also be factored into our value if you require additional surgeries or other treatments.

 Many people with amputation injuries miss a significant amount of time from work.
 You may have an extended recovery period at home, or your injuries may prohibit you from doing your usual job.
 If you are unable to return to your job for the foreseeable future, we will calculate your future loss of earnings as well.

 Victims of amputations experience significant physical pain and suffering.
 Emotional trauma is also part of this damage.
 It’s hard to quantify the physical and emotional trauma of losing a body part, which is why amputation settlements are often high.
 You may also have damages related to loss of enjoyment of life and loss of consortium.

 Amputations are permanent, resulting in some level of impairment and physical disfigurement.
 Amputees deserve to be compensated for the disability and disfigurement they must live with for the rest of their lives.